 Things to do

 Built on the banks of the Clarence River, Maclean is surrounded entirely by cane fields, farmland and water.
 In its quaint town centre, you can check out boutique stores and spend time at the many cafes and restaurants which serve up local produce, like cafe and coffee roastery Botero.

-For spectacular panoramic views of the Clarence Valley and beyond, the Maclean Lookout is 2km from the town centre.
-Stroll from the lookout to near the Pinnacle, a balancing rock formation that is surrounded by subtropical rainforest.
-The Pinnacle is an important Aboriginal cultural heritage site.
+For the best panoramic views of the Clarence Valley and beyond, check out the Maclean Lookout, 2km from the town centre.
+Walk from the lookout to the Pinnacle, a balancing rock formation surrounded by subtropical rainforest.
+It’s also an important Aboriginal cultural heritage site.

-The Clarence River Arts Festival is in July, with everything from fine art to quilting, jewellery and photography.
-Or visit the Ferry Park Gallery and shop for local arts and crafts at any time of the year.
-There are markets, too.
-The Maclean Community Markets is on the second Saturday of the month.
+The Clarence River Arts Festival is held every July, with everything from fine art to quilting.
+Visit the Ferry Park Gallery and shop for local arts and crafts, while Kingstudio Gallery offers painting workshops along with accommodation.
+There are great markets, too – the Maclean Community Markets is held on the second Saturday of the month.

 Fishing and boating